✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Best,

-Send these emails within 48 hours of I/O (by May 21) while the news is fresh.
-The goal isn't to pivot every project — it's to signal that you're monitoring the landscape and proactively identifying opportunities for client benefit.
+I send these emails within 48 hours of I/O (by May 21) while the news is fresh.
+The goal isn't to pivot every project — it's to signal that I'm monitoring the landscape and proactively identifying opportunities for client benefit.

 What's Hype, What's Real: The Honest Filter #